WojciechBogobowicz/dagpipe/README.md

 ```

 #### Pipeline
-To define pipeline simply pass input and outputs to Pipeline.
+To define a pipeline simply pass input and outputs to the Pipeline.
-You can define as many output as you want, but only one input.
+You can define as many outputs as you want, but only one input.